Simple Ways to Eliminate Stomach Bloating

 The belly bloat Rx: Look for a multivitamin with a short ingredient list that contains few difficult-to-pronounce words (they're often indicative of additives and fillers) and avoid any that list sugar alcohols, lactose, or gluten, which may also be called wheat germ, food glaze, food starch, or hydrolyzed vegetable protein-if they're listed at all.
 "Supplements aren't regulated by the FDA, so all their ingredients may not be noted on the label," King explains.
 A safer bet: Get your daily dose of vitamins and minerals by eating a variety of whole foods.
 (Related: Are Dietary Supplements Really Safe?)

-3 Bonus Tips to Get Rid of Belly Bloat Fast
+Bonus Tips to Get Rid of Stomach Bloat Fast

 - Eat a banana every day.
 The potassium it contains helps prevent bloat.
 "When potassium is low, the body retains extra sodium and holds on to water," says Bauer.
 Other potassium-rich foods include tomatoes; mushrooms; dark leafy greens, like spinach and Swiss chard; and fish like salmon and halibut.

 - Spoon more yogurt.
+In related news, seek out those specific probiotic strains in yogurt if you prefer to eat your dose.
 Check labels to find one that contains bifidobacteria.
 "Some studies show that these bacteria can reduce flatulence and bloating," says Dr. Quigley.
 (Fage Total Greek Yogurt and Activia both contain bifido.)
-You can also pop a probiotic supplement, like Align, that contains it.

 - Contract your abs.
 "Many people aren't actually bloated at all; they've just developed a habit of relaxing their abdominal muscles and contracting their diaphragm, which makes them look and feel bloated because their stomachs are sticking out," says Brennan Spiegel, M.D., an associate professor of medicine at the David Geffen School of Medicine at UCLA.
 Learn to contract your abs instead.
 Imagine someone is about to punch you in the gut, and pull your belly button in toward your spine.
 Practice contracting your abs for five to 10 seconds several times, being sure not to hold your breath.
 Once you get used to the feeling, remind yourself to do it periodically throughout the day so that it becomes a habit, and you won't look or feel as bloated.